Subject: Resin Baked Potato

 > the 1950s.
 Here'a an example...

 They used to serve these at Cracker Barrel (for all I know they still do).
+They wrapped theirs in brown paper, not newspaper.

-From: Michael <uhoh[at]ajfl;ajklsd;ajlds.nutz>
+From: Michael (uhoh at ajfl;ajklsd;ajlds.nutz)

 Date: Mon, 11 Apr 2005 01:29:02 GMT